-Specifically, the 3PL companies indicated that offering 3PP services helps their clients reduce their purchasing costs by more than 78 percent and improve customer service by 75 percent.
+Specifically, the 3PL companies indicated that offering 3PP services helps their clients reduce their purchasing costs by more than 78 percent and improve Customer Relations by 75 percent.

 Taking this a step further, many financially strong 3PL providers are offering their clients integrated inventory financing as part of the 3PP service offerings.
 In this way, both provider and user achieve higher levels of supply chain integration.
 Conventional logistics-related purchasing activities are facilitated by a specialized procurement service provider, which must engage with a 3PL business in order to handle the buying.
 But most 3PL companies already are orchestrating their clients’ supply chains, so they are uniquely positioned to be able to streamline and seamlessly integrate any flow of client materials, information and financials that is associated with outsourced procurement.

 The ability to successfully extend 3PL services to include a procurement function depends on many factors, including the level of business uncertainty, order frequency and transaction size, as well as the relationship between value to the client and benefit to the provider.
 Key considerations include the following.

 Business uncertainty: There is a significant relationship between uncertainty and 3PP service capabilities.
 In short, the lower the level of uncertainty, the more likely a 3PL provider is to offer effective 3PP services.
 The good news is that, according to the study, most 3PL providers believe they can manage demand volatility in the types and volume of products that are outsourced to them.
 Larger providers are even more confident — although they too are affected by uncertainty, of course.